 - Waterproof pants

-It’s OK to wear jeans too.
-Just be mindful if you’re caught in the rain, they can take a while to dry.
+Generally speaking, Irish people dress casual.
+If you want to wear something a bit more fancy, the evening time is best.
+It’s OK to wear jeans.
+Just be mindful that if you’re caught in a rain shower, they can take a while to dry.

-Celebrated almost worldwide, but you can’t beat the original and best experience in Ireland.
-The St Patrick’s Day Festival has grown to be a multi day celebration lasting from March 16th -19th.
-The highlight of which is the famous St Patrick’s Day parade on March 17th.
-While nearly every town in Ireland has got their own parade, the biggest without a doubt is in Dublin.
-For more info on the St Patrick’s Day Festival check out http://www.stpatricksfestival.ie/info.
+The St Patrick’s Day Festival is now a multi-day celebration lasting from March 15th -19th 2019.
+The highlight is the famous St Patrick’s Day parade.
+While nearly every town and village in Ireland has their own parade, the biggest without a doubt is in Dublin.

-Generally temperatures are relatively mild in March and April, averaging between 46 to 54°F.
+Generally, temperatures are relatively mild in March and April.
+The average springtime temperature in Ireland is between 46 to 54°F.

 Spring Flowers in Ireland